c0bra/deviceframe/README.md

 For website URLs, deviceframe will load the page with the aspect ratio and pixel density of selected device(s).

+Here's Product Hunt's website on a Macbook Air, iPad, and iPhone:

 <div align="center">
   <img src="3device.png">
 </div>